cal3368/Chess/docs/Checkpoint.md

 We wrote tests to manually test out the pure functions extensively, which upon further research we realized wasn't the best idea, we plan to switch to HUnit testing we did try doing that trying to re-initialize the project with `stack new` (since we needed to have a cabal file and add the HUnit dependency) but that was quite last minute and we realized that we started running into different problems and we decided to push the restructuring to after the checkpoint 1.
 As for now we have testing that tests the pure functions, while we couldn’t test out the impure functions.
 Since we couldn’t find the way to check what's getting printed on the terminal.
 We explored the idea of converting all our impure functions to pure functions so they return their results and we can compare to the expected result.
 Although we could update the signature of all the IO() functions to also return the data that is getting returned from the function.
 But that did not look like the most efficient way to do it.
 We have been reading about testing in detail now and will most likely incline towards limiting the number of impure functions , code reuse and using HUnit testing and QuickCheck.

--Would it be possible to somehow change our input retrieval and check by using a parser?

--For the newBoard function, is there a better way to instantiate the pieces instead of using a list of every piece?

 Note: Be sure that all `.hs` source files and any supporting files (e.g., `stack.yaml`, `package.yaml`/`<package_name>.cabal` files, data files, examples,